nickgronow/deploy-to-gcr/README.md

-# Github Action for Google Cloud Run
+# Github Action for Cached GCR Docker Image Deployments

 An GitHub Action for deploying revisions to Google Cloud Run.